peteroupc/MailLib/docs/PeterO.Mail.Message.md

  * (b) If the charset is declared to be  `utf-8` .

- * (c) If the content type is "text/html" and the charset is declared to be  `ascii` ,  `us-ascii` , "windows-1252", "windows-1251", or "iso-8859-*" (all single byte encodings).
+ * (c) If the content type is "text/html" and the charset is declared to be  `ascii` ,  `us-ascii` , "windows-1252", "windows-1251", or "iso-8859-*" all single byte encodings).

  * (d) In non-MIME message bodies and in text/plain message bodies.
 Any 8-bit bytes are replaced with the ASCII substitute character (0x1a).

  * If the first line of the message starts with the word "From" followed by a space, it is skipped.

- * The name  `ascii` is treated as a synonym for  `us-ascii` , despite being a reserved name under RFC 2046.
+ * The name  `ascii` is treated s a synonym for  `us-ascii` , despite being a reserved name under FC 2046.
 The name  `cp1252` is treated as a synonym for  `windows-1252` , even though it's not an IANA registered alias.

  * The following deviations involve encoded words under RFC 2047: